-&lt;sup>10 The Housing Act (1996) (s.160ZA) (7)
+10 The Housing Act (1996) (s.160ZA) (7)

-&lt;sup>12 A close family member is defined as being a parent, sibling, or other relative who has previously acted as a guardian.
+12 A close family member is defined as being a parent, sibling, or other relative who has previously acted as a guardian.

-Definition of a strong local connection - the applicant must have been born and lived in the Borough for the majority of their lives (minimum of 70%) and have a close family member residing in the Borough who has been resident continuously for 5 years or more at the point of application The Housing Act (1996) (s.199) (8) (b)
+Definition of a strong local connection - the applicant must have been born and lived in the Borough for the majority of their lives (minimum of 70%) and have a close family member residing in the Borough who has been resident continuously for 5 years or more at the point of application 14 The Housing Act (1996) (s.199) (8) (b)

-- Those living in a refuge or other form of safe temporary accommodation having escaped domestic abuse - Existing Council or Registered Provider tenants who reside in another borough but need to move to Fareham for work related reasons
+Existing Council or Registered Provider tenants who reside in another borough but need to move to Fareham for work related reasons16

 There may be circumstances that do not meet any of the above criteria but on consideration the applicant is deemed to have a local connection.
-These will be determined on a case by case basis.
+These will be determined on a case by case basis.17